despoinakotsopoulou/despoinakotsopoulou/README.md

 <sub>BSc Decision Scientist, X Google Strategy Consultant, and Research Assistant.
 Recent Data Science & AI Engineer graduate by Le Wagon, Certified Data Scientist by IBM.</sub>

-<sub>The "o" in my name is silent, and the stress is on the first syllable.
-The "De" has a "The" sound.
-Try saying "the spinach".
-Now transfer the stress to the article "THE spinach", connect the two words and remove the "ch" at the end; "THEspina".
-Here you got it :)</sub>